 An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

-As a San Diego Child Therapy specialist, I often use Art Therapy with kids who struggle with anxiety.
-I offer a variety of materials when my clients are creating art in a therapy session but thought I would take an opportunity to share some of my favorite art supplies that I find helpful.
+As a Therapist in San Marcos, CA I often use Art Therapy with kids who struggle with anxiety.
+Through my work as a credentialed Art Therapist in San Diego I offer a variety of materials when my clients are creating art in a therapy session.
+Here are some of my favorite art supplies that I find helpful for a child’s anxiety.

 Making art at home can be very therapeutic for your child, and you, especially after a long day.
 It can be both relaxing and energizing at the same time.
-Using our five senses can help calm our bodies and our minds.
+Using your five senses can help calm your body and mind.
 Art materials offer qualities that help people connect with their senses.

 Helping Your Anxious Child Be More Playful